Lack of cash clouds Cuba's green energy outlook

 Turning Cuba's renewables potential into reality has become a state priority over the past year since crisis-stricken ally Venezuela slashed subsidized oil shipments to Cuba that were supposed to help power its traditional plants.

-Some foreign players in green energy, such as Spain's Gamesa (GAM.MC) and Germany's Siemens (SIEGn.DE), have shown early interest in the country.
+Some foreign players in green energy, such as Spain's Gamesa and Germany's Siemens, have shown early interest in the country.
 But the overall paucity of foreign financing means that this project, being carried out by Cuban-British joint venture Biopower, is still the exception rather than the rule.

 The financing puzzle is a crucial one to solve if cash-strapped Cuba is to hit its target of renewables filling 24 percent of its energy needs by 2030, up from 4 percent today, a strategy that would require billions of dollars in investment.